-How to save battery and mobile data in Google Meet, During lockdown almost every company, Institute recommending work from home.
+How to save battery and mobile data in Google Meet, During lockdown almost every company, Institute recommends work from home.
 For this reason, video conferencing is compulsory for every employee.

 If you are using Google Meet for video conferencing, then you know that this app is consumed lots of data and battery life during video calling.

-In this post, we will discuss some tips to save your battery and mobile data during the video conferencing on Google Meet.
+In this post, we will discuss some tips to save your battery and mobile data during video conferencing on Google Meet.

-so we can’t reduce the data and battery consumption, but we can save data and battery for video calling from different ways.
+so we can’t reduce the data and battery consumption, but we can save data and battery for video calling in different ways.

 Save Data And Battery While Using Google Meet

-Well in our Laptop or mobile phones, we are using lots of apps and software according to our requirements but
+Well on our Laptop or mobile phones, we are using lots of apps and software according to our requirements but

-Still, we included many non-essential apps or software that we don’t need to keep in our device.
+Still, we included many non-essential apps or software that we don’t need to keep on our devices.

 If we are removing these non-essential apps so that we can save lots of space and data and also battery from these apps.